 So on the surface, it may look like kettlebell swings and treadmill walking give the same results.
 But obviously, during the swing, we have greater muscle activation.

 Therefore, the long-term effect will be totally different.

-The results show that traditional weightlifting (squats) and kettlebell training had similar effects in developing short-term strength and power (source).
+6-weeks later, the results show that traditional weightlifting (squats) and kettlebell training had similar effects in developing short-term strength and power.

-The only difference that happened after the period of 6-week time were traditional weightlifting outperformed kettlebell training.
+The only difference happened after another 6-weeks when traditional weightlifting outperformed kettlebell training.

 This makes sense because they used a squat to assess the results in strength gain.
 And you cannot expect that hip hinge will lead to better results in squat, than squat itself.

 In a study published in the International Journal of Kinesiology and Sports Science, Matthew R. Maulit from California State University compared two hip hinge movements – kettlebell swing and deadlift.

 Dr. Maulit’s conclusion was that both kettlebell swings and deadlifts will increase deadlift strength and vertical jump.

 - Comparing kettlebell swings to rowing machines may feel like comparing apples to oranges, even if they are in the same hip-hinge movement group.